rgc2000/NutClient-ESXi/readme.txt

   to configure it first
 - You can delete tmp files and disable SSH on the hypervisor

+The modern way, for ESXi 6 and above
+- Enable SSH on the Hypervisor.
+- Copy via scp the offline bundle ZIP file to /tmp directory on host
+- Connect via ssh to the host and type the following command

+    esxcli software vib install -d /tmp/NutClient-ESXi-2.8.1-2.6.0-offline_bundle.zip

 UPDATE

 - Same as install but use ./upsmon-update.sh
+- Or use esxcli software vib update -d /tmp/NutClient-ESXi-2.8.1-2.6.0-offline_bundle.zip

 UNINSTALL

 - Same as install but use ./upsmon-remove.sh
+- Or use esxcli software vib remove -n upsmon

 CONFIGURATION